253olivares/ReactPractice/README.md

 ## File structure

 Each folder is annotated with either practice or project to identify their scope Practices will usually be smaller coding practices that I use/create to understand react concepts.
 Projects: Larger projects that combine a lot of the practices I have learned

+each folder may have their own readme and comments in the code documenting my programming progression.